crate/cloud-reference/docs/overview.rst

    :alt: Cloud Console cluster data tab

 To import data, simply fill out the URL, name of the table which will be created and populated with your data, data format, and whether it is compressed.

+If a table with the chosen name doesn't exist, it will be automatically created.
+Please note that in this case the importer will attempt to guess the data types of each column, and might do so sub-optimally.

 The following data formats are supported: